-This will allow the appropriate SCDHHS program area and/or SCDDSN to monitor progress toward compliance and continued monitoring of compliance through established quality assurance and/or licensing protocols.
-Those protocols are detailed in the "Ongoing Compliance" section on page 24.
+SCDHHS will submit copies of each provider's final, individualized response letter along with a copy of the provider's approved action plan to the appropriate SCDHHS program area and/or SCDDSN to monitor progress toward compliance and continued monitoring of compliance through established quality assurance and/or licensing protocols.

 SCDHHS or a contracted vendor will conduct follow-up site visits to monitor the progress of those providers who must come into compliance, in accordance with their approved action plans.
 These visits will occur after a facility's action plan has been approved by SCDHHS, but before the March 2019 compliance deadline.
-SCDHHS will include the appropriate SCDHHS program area and/or SCDDSN on the results of those follow-up site visits to assist them in monitoring the progress of their providers of becoming compliant with HCB standards.